rydmike/flex_color_scheme/README.md

   * The property `fixTextFieldOutlineLabel` is set to `true` by default, it looks better.
 The only reason why it is not the default in Flutter, is for default backwards legacy design compatibility.

+  * **NOTE:**
+    Since the old buttons have been deprecated in Flutter 2.0.0 they are no longer presented or used in code in FlexColorScheme and its examples.
+However, FlexColorScheme still defines the theme for them described below.
+Defining the theme does not yet cause any deprecation warnings or errors, as long as that is the case. this theming will be kept available to support out of the box nice themes for the old buttons as before.

-  * Button theming is applied to `ThemeData.buttonColor` using color scheme primary color.
-The entire color scheme is passed to old button's `ButtonThemeData` and it uses `textTheme` set to `ButtonTextTheme.primary`, plus minor changes to padding and tap target size.
+  * Button theming is applied to `ThemeData.buttonColor` using color `colorScheme.primary` color.

+  * For `ThemeData.buttonTheme` the entire color scheme is passed to its `colorScheme` property and it uses `textTheme` set to `ButtonTextTheme.primary`, plus minor changes to padding and tap target size.
 These modifications make the old buttons almost match the default design and look of their corresponding newer buttons.
-    Thus, the `RaisedButton` looks
-    very similar to `ElevatedButton`, `OutlineButton` to `OutlinedButton` and `FlatButton` to `TextButton`.
+    Thus the `RaisedButton` looks very similar to `ElevatedButton`, `OutlineButton` to `OutlinedButton` and `FlatButton` to `TextButton`.
     There are some differences in margins and looks, especially in dark-mode, but they are very similar.

-    This is a button style we used before the introduction of the new buttons with their improved defaults.
-It just happened to be very close, since the theme was based on how things looked in the Material design guide already prior to Google releasing the new Flutter Material buttons that fully implement the correct Material design.

-    The newer buttons are nicer, especially when it comes to their interactions and all the theming options they provide, but they are a bit verbose to theme.
-If you want to make custom styled buttons we still recommend using the newer buttons instead of the old ones, as they offer more customization possibilities.
-Still, this theming applied to the old buttons make them look close enough to the new ones, to the extent that most might not even notice if you still use the old buttons.

   * The default theme for Chips contain a design bug that makes the